 Inheritance Tax (what used to be known as death duties) is levied on estates worth more than £325,000 (in Financial Year 2014/15).
 The tax is 40% of the remainder of the estate.
 For people who own a house, there is a high likelihood that their total estate will be over the Inheritance Tax threshold.
 Your solicitor can advise you on ways to reduce this amount but one example is through a charitable gift.
 Legacy gifts to charities are not taxed.
 Also, they are taken out of your account before it is assessed for tax, so reducing your tax liability.

 Can I leave a legacy to fund a specific Garden Organic project?

 Garden Organic undertakes a range of projects, however many are time limited and could be finished by the time the will comes into force.
 For this reason we ask for your gift to be to our ‘general purposes’ and then it will be put to the next important project.
-If you want to define a specific area of work such as our research, our Gardens, our education work or the Heritage Seed Library, to benefit from your gift, then you can specify one of these areas.
+If you want to define a specific area of work such as our Heritage Seed Library, our school growing or our outreach projects to benefit from your gift, then you can specify one of these areas.

 Why do I need a solicitor?
 How can I find one?

 A will is a legal document.
 Having gone to the trouble to think about what you want to leave to whom, you want to make sure that it will occur exactly as you wished.
 The only certain way to do this is to use a professional advisor to draw up your will.
 This usually means using a solicitor but you could also ask your bank manager or other financial adviser.
 If you do not have a solicitor you can ask friends and acquaintances if they have recommendations, or you can look in the Yellow Pages or online.
 When contacting a solicitor ask if they specialise in ‘wills and probate’ and ask for their charges.
 Some may offer an initial meeting for free.
 Some may come to your house if mobility is an issue.
 Some may work outside normal office hours.